CTTCGeoLab/VI_ROS/README.md

 # VI_ROS
-VI_ROS package
+**VI_ROS package**

 This package is a Vegetation Indices generator tool using a Kinect sensor.
-It can be used to generate VI (Vegetation Indices) images and 3D point clouds of the environment for monitoring the vegetation.
-At the moment only NDVI VI ais supported.
+It can be used to generate VI (Vegetation Indices) images and 3D point clouds of the environment for monitoring vegetation purposes.
+At the moment only NDVI VI is supported.

 **Authors** David Calero <<david.calero@cttc.es>>, Enric Fernandez <<enric.fernandez@cttc.es>>, Centre Tecnològic de Telecomunicacions de Catalunya [CTTC](http://www.cttc.es/)